 Depart on an overnight flight to Bergen.

-Today, enter the lovely and less touristed town of Nordfjord.
-Spend the morning at the end of the fjord, where you are transported up the Loen Valley via coach through some incredibly beautiful scenes: a turquoise-colored lake on one side and breathtaking mountains all around.
+Today enter lovely Nordfjord, the "gateway to the glaciers".
+We spend the morning at the end of the fjord, where we are transported up the Loen Valley via coach through some incredibly beautiful scenes: a turquoise-colored lake on one side and breathtaking mountains all around.
 A number of relatively flat trails lead along valleys shaped by massive glaciers (more strenuous hikes are also an option).
-And, walk to a tongue of the large Briksdal Glacier.
-This afternoon, be on deck as the ship sails back out of the fjord amid high peaks.
-(B,L,D)
+And, we walk to a tongue of the large Kjenndal Glacier.
+This afternoon be on deck as our ship sails back out of the fjord amid high peaks.

 The coast of Central Norway is rugged with mountainous islands and steep-walled fjords.
-The Expedition Leader and Captain will discuss with the local Norwegian pilots the many landing possibilities where options are many: Zodiac along vertical rock faces, paddle serenely in a deep fjord surrounded by cascading waterfalls, or venture ashore for a hike with the naturalist staff.
-You can discover a number of special places, including Melfjord.
-This narrow channel is surrounded by high granite cliffs polished smooth by massive glaciers, and is one of the most spectacular spots on the voyage.
-(B,L,D)
+The Expedition Leader and Captain will discuss with the local Norwegian pilots the many landing possibilities where options are many: Zodiac along vertical rock faces, paddle serenely in a deep fjord surrounded by cascading waterfalls, or venture ashore for a hike with your naturalist staff.
+Melfjord is a narrow channel surrounded by high granite cliffs polished smooth by massive glaciers, and is one of the most spectacular spots on your voyage.

 The Lofoten Archipelago is an enchanting area of picturesque villages by the sea backed with jagged peaks.
-By Zodiac, view nesting seabirds: Atlantic puffins, razorbills and guillemots.
+By Zodiac, view nesting seabirds: Atlantic puffins, razorbills, and guillemots.
 Later, go ashore on the island of Vaeroy, where cod fishing is still a major part of the economy.
-Be on deck to cruise into one of the most famous fjords in Norway, the short yet dramatic Trollfjord, and search the cliffs for Norway's mythical beings: trolls.
-(B,L,D)
+Be on deck to cruise into one of the most famous fjords in Norway, the short yet dramatic Trollfjord, and search the cliffs for Norway's mythical beings—trolls.

-Zodiac around mist-shrouded Bear Island, populated by thousands of fulmars, kittiwakes, guillemots and gulls.
+Zodiac around mist-shrouded Bear Island, populated by thousands of fulmars, kittiwakes, guillemots, and gulls.
 This is a birdwatcher's paradise.
-(B,L,D)

 Disembark the ship in Longyearbyen and explore the Svalbard Art Gallery and Museum.
 Then proceed to the airport for a charter flight to Oslo.
-Check in to the SAS Radisson Airport Hotel for overnight.
-(B,L)
+Check in to the SAS Radisson Airport Hotel.

 Lindblad-National Geographic Certified Photo Instructor: